Crypto-Serrao/cryptoserrao.xyz/en/_posts/2022-08-05-heberte-cafuza.markdown

 artist: Heberte Almeida
 artist-img: Heberte Almeida - 06 - Foto por Deise Oliveira - Heberte Silva Almeida.jpg
 instagram: negro.amor
-artist-bio: "Heberte Almeida atua como cantor, compositor, multi-instrumentista e educador musical.
-Em 2020, lançou o álbum Negro Amor, seu primeiro trabalho em carreira solo.
-Neste mesmo período desenvolveu a pesquisa Poéticas do Morro por meio do Edital LAB Cultural do BDMG Cultural.
-O mesmo é um dos autores da trilha sonora original do filme No Coração do Mundo.
-Integra as bandas Pelos e Diplomattas, além de colaborar com diversos artistas da cena belorizontina."
+artist-bio: "Heberte Almeida works as a singer, songwriter, multi-instrumentalist and music educator.
+In 2020, he released the album Negro Amor, his first solo work.
+In the same period, he developed the research Poéticas do Morro through the LAB Cultural from BDMG Cultural.
+He is one of the authors of the original soundtrack of the film In the No coração do mundo (2019).
+He integrates the bands Pelos and Diplomattas and collaborates with several artists from the Belo Horizonte scene."

 # OBRA
 title: Cafuza